Steps to Graduation

 Maize & Blue

 The Maize & Blue award is the university’s highest undergraduate award and is presented to no more than thirteen graduates at the May and December Commencement Ceremonies.
-Maize & Blue Award winners are presented a plaque at the commencement ceremony and the award is noted on their official transcripts and diplomas.
+Maize & Blue Award winners receive a stole and pin at the commencement ceremony and the award is noted on their official transcripts and diplomas.
 The commencement student speaker is chosen from the group of Maize & Blue Award winners.
 August graduates are eligible for the award only after finishing their degree requirements.

 Students who have earned at least 58 credit hours at UM-Flint (including the current semester), with an overall GPA of 3.75 or better in all completed credits earned at the UM-Flint, are eligible to be nominated for the Maize and Blue Award.
 This GPA requirement constitutes a “firm” or minimum criterion.
 Once the list of eligible students is determined, the academic departments are asked for nominations from that list.
 Nominations are submitted to the Scholarships, Awards, and Special Events Committee, and the committee elects the award winners from the students who were nominated.